-Tankless water heaters, also known as demand-type or instantaneous water heaters, supply hot water only when desired.
+Tankless water heaters, supply hot water only when desired.
 They are not generating the standby energy losses correlated with the storage of water heaters that can save you money.
-There you can find detailed details about how they operate, whether a tankless water heater could be right for your house, and what requirements to use when choosing the correct model.
+Here you can find details about how they operate, Install a Tankless water heater, whether a tankless water heater could be right for your house, and what requirements to use when choosing the correct model.

 How do they operate/use energy for consumption?

 Tankless water heaters heat water directly without using a storage tank.
 Once the hot water tap switches on, cool water flows to the machine.
 Either a gas burner or an electrical element heats up the water.

 As a result, tankless water heaters have a steady stream of hot water.
 You will not have to wait for a holding tank to fill up with sufficiently hot water.
 Nonetheless, the efficiency of the tankless water heater restricts the flow rate.
 Tankless water heaters usually provide value for their money and do not place much of a burden on the user.